Volunteer service award to Carolyn Ribes

-Carolyn Ribes is the recipient of the 2018 Award for Volunteer Service to the American Chemical Society.
+Carolyn Ribes is the recipient of the 2019 Award for Volunteer Service to the American Chemical Society.
 Created in 2001, the award recognizes individuals who have contributed significantly to ACS’s goals and objectives.
-Ribes was cited for her impactful leadership, her extraordinary commitment to diversity, and her tireless volunteerism to ACS at the local, divisional, and national levels.
+Ribes was cited for her impactful leadership, commitment to diversity, and tireless volunteerism to ACS at the local, divisional, and national levels.

 Ribes, who is a business analytical leader at Dow Chemical in Terneuzen, the Netherlands, says she was surprised to receive the news that she had won the award.
 “I’m very honored and humbled because when I reflect on all the other people who have won the award in the past, they’re leaders that I really respect, and many have been role models for me,” Ribes says.

 As treasurer of the Analytical Chemistry Division, she helped support a fellowship program for graduate students.
-“I had received a fellowship as a graduate student, and it was so nice to be able to pay it back and to be able to support really amazing graduate students who are doing excellent research,” she says.
+“I had received a fellowship as a graduate student, and it was so nice to be able to pay it back and to be able to support graduate students who are doing excellent research,” she says.
 She also continues to champion diversity, inclusion, and volunteerism with the society.
-As the current chair of the Committee on Committees, she is developing new approaches to engaging ACS’s army of volunteers.
+As the current chair of ConC, she is developing new approaches to engaging ACS’s army of volunteers.

 Join the conversation

-Note: This story was updated on July 2, 2019, to correct the year associated with Ribes's award.
-She is the 2019 recipient, not the 2018 recipient.